andreasbell/sqlite_protobuf/README.md

 | 24  | 3     | 0        | BLOB  | BLOB   |
 | ... | ...   | ...      | ...   | ...    |

-For the columns of the table, the `tag`, `field` and `wiretype` are all unsigned integers represent the [tag, field number and wire type][structure] of the sub fieleds in the given `protobuf` message.
-The `value` is the content of sub field given as a binary blob, and the `parent` is as a binary blob of the parent for the sub fields we are iterating over.
+For the columns of the table, the `tag`, `field` and `wiretype` are all unsigned integers representing the [tag, field number and wire type][structure] of the sub fieleds in the given `protobuf` message.
+The `value` is the content of sub field given as a binary blob, and the `parent` is as a binary blob of the parent of the sub fields we are iterating over.

 The `protobuf_foreach` function is desiged to be used together with other functions such as `protobuf_to_json` and `protobuf_extract`, like in the example below, where we iterate over all sub fields at the path `$.1[2].3`, and run `protobuf_extract(value, "$", "int32")` to extract the value.

     SELECT protobuf_extract(value, "$", "int32") AS number FROM protobuf_foreach(protobuf, "$.1[2].3");

-This is particularly usefull when we have repeated or packed repeated fields and we want particular values from all the repeated fields.
+This is particularly usefull when we have repeated or packed repeated fields and we want specific values from all the repeated fields.
 Note that for repeated fields it is usefull to aditionally filter on the field number and [wire type][structure] `WHERE field = 1 AND wiretype = 0` in order to limit the results to only the desired field and type.

 [vtab]: https://www.sqlite.org/vtab.html
 [structure]: https://protobuf.dev/programming-guides/encoding/#structure